 The idea of wholeness in turn made me think of loving relationships in which two separate individuals can come together, however imperfectly, and complete one another.

-Cape Cod Community College's Katherine Condon, Professor of Mathematics, did a mathematical calculation to discern the number of different ways in which this work can be exhibited and found that with 7 moving parts and 4 positions...there are 840 different ways to display the artwork!
+Cape Cod Community College's Katherine Condon, Professor of Mathematics, did a mathematical calculation to discern the number of different ways in which this work can be exhibited.
+She found that with 7 moving parts and 4 positions...there are 840 different ways to display the artwork!

 The equation she used to figure this out is a permutation: